tolomea/rotarycraft/README.md

 ![Torque](images/dcpump_3_torque.png)
 ![Power](images/dcpump_4_power.png)

-As you can see the equilibrium is the same as what you get hooking these together in Rotarycraft.
+As you can see the equilibrium is the same as what you get hooking these together in RotaryCraft.

 You'll note that I changed the shape of the engine curve, this isn't strictly necessary but reduces the chance of accidentally introducing balance breaking behavior.